VTickner/odin-recipes/README.md

 ### What I learned

-In the previous lessons on The Odin Project I learnt how to set up a virtual machine (Virtual Box with Xubuntu), how to use terminal commands and basic git instructions.
-Therefore on this project I worked via the virtual machine and used git commands via a terminal to save the progress of the project to GitHub.
+In the previous lessons on The Odin Project I learnt how to set up a virtual machine (Virtual Box with Xubuntu), how to use terminal commands and basic Git instructions (clone, add, commit, pull, push).
+Therefore on this project, I worked via the virtual machine and used git commands via a terminal to save the progress of the project to GitHub.

-TODO: add information
+Whilst I didn't learn any new CSS for this project, I did put into practice into my own design, some techniques I had previously learnt about.

 ### Continued development

-TODO: add information
+To learn and practice using other Git instructions e.g. git merge.

 ### Useful resources

 - [Virtual Box](https://www.virtualbox.org/wiki/Downloads) - Virtual machine for windows.
-- [Xubuntu](https://xubuntu.org/) - A derivative of Ubuntu operating system.
+- [Xubuntu](https://xubuntu.org/) - A derivative of the Ubuntu operating system.
 - [All Recipes](https://www.allrecipes.com/) - A large selection of recipes.
 - [Pexels Photos](https://www.pexels.com/) - Free stock royalty free photos and images.
 - [GIMP](https://www.gimp.org/) - Free and open source image editor.